-As a composer and musician he has both scored movies and contributed songs in films that range from Skolomovski's 'The Shout' through to cult classic 'Better Off Dead'and even James Bond's 'Goldeneye.'
+As a composer and musician he has both scored movies and contributed songs in films that include Skolomovski's 'The Shout', cult classic 'Better Off Dead' and James Bond's 'Goldeneye.'

-Rupert has even directed many videos for the artists he has produced.
+Rupert has also directed many videos for the artists he has produced.

 As an environmentalist, Rupert's ground-breaking project in 1990 for the BBC with Kevin Godley, 'One World, One Voice', assembled 300 musicians worldwide to create the first global composition for mankind.
 In the form of a musical chain-letter, it travelled the world with Hine improvising its form on the fly.
 The grand spectacle was ultimately seen by more than 650,000,000 people in 26 countries on the same night!
 Rupert's collaborators on this world-changing project included Peter Gabriel, Sting, Bob Geldof, Chrissie Hynde, Dave Stewart, Milton Nascimento, Nusrat Fateh Ali Khan, The Kodo Drummers, Geoffrey Oryema.
 Salif Keita and the Leningrad Philharmonic Orchestra.

 Rupert's original, award-winning website was designed and created by Tim Catinat, member of a select group of Hine aficionados affectionately knows as "The Curious Kind".
 The site, Tamboo, won well over 100 awards for innovation and is certainly worth investigation if you have a couple of hours to spare!